80 years after Auschwitz: Memory culture in Germany – DW – 01/26/2025

 One — or many cultures of remembrance?

-Many aspects of Germany's culture of remembrance have been discussed and debated.
-Historians have disputed the singularity of Nazi crimes, for example, and there have been discussions in newspapers.
-The massacre by Hamas on October 7, 2023, and the ensuing war on Gaza, with its tens of thousands of deaths, represent another schism – these events exposed a fracture in German society.
+Many aspects of Germany's culture of remembrance have been discussed and debated by historians and in the media, with some disputing the singularity of Nazi crimes, for example.
+The massacre by Hamas on October 7, 2023, and the ensuing war on Gaza, with its tens of thousands of deaths, represent another schism — and exposed a fracture in German society.

 For example, the phrase "Never again is now" can have radically differently meanings in Germany today.
-The slogan was generally used to express the sentiment that the Nazi crimes must never happen again.
-Many people interpret it as an expression of solidarity with Jews and Israel.
-However, the same slogan has also been shouted in solidarity with Palestinians at pro-Palestinian demonstrations.))
+The slogan was generally used to express the sentiment that the Nazi crimes must never happen again, and many people interpret it as an expression of solidarity with Jews and Israel.
+However, that same slogan has also been shouted in solidarity with Palestinians at pro-Palestinian demonstrations since the war in Gaza began more than 15 months.

-Ever since Angela Merkel's famous speech at the Israeli parliament in 2008, when she declared Israel's security to be "a reason of state for Germany", support for Israel has often been understood to be part of Germany's responsibility – part of its culture of remembrance.
-For some here, that means its culture of remembrance is non-inclusive, is not designed for today's mixed immigrant society.
+Ever since former Chancellor Angela Merkel's famous speech at the Israeli parliament in 2008, when she declared Israel's security to be "a reason of state for Germany", support for Israel has often been understood to be part of Germany's responsibility — part of its culture of remembrance.
+For some in Germany, that means its culture of remembrance is non-inclusive, and not designed for today's mixed immigrant society.
+But journalist Cheema disagrees.

-Saba-Nur Cheema disagrees: "I wouldn't say that it wasn't designed for that.
-Because civil society itself shapes a culture of remembrance."
+"I wouldn't say that it wasn't designed for that.
+Because civil society itself shapes a culture of remembrance," she said.
 Germany's full support for Israel at the start of the Gaza war, however, which it justified with its own history, was sharply criticized, "including by many young immigrants."
-Cheema says they posed questions like: "Why are Palestinians suffering in this way now?"
+Cheema said they posed questions like: "Why are Palestinians suffering in this way now?"
 Indeed, "it's not a bad question to ask," she added.

-Cheema believes the slogan, "Free Palestine from German Guilt!", often chanted at protests, is primarily a political message and not an attack on the culture of remembrance.
-The Research and Information Center on Antisemitism (RIAS), on the other hand, assesses the slogan in a report as a "desire to draw a line under the Nazi past."
+She believes the slogan, "Free Palestine from German guilt!", often chanted at protests, is primarily a political message and not an attack on the culture of remembrance.
+The Research and Information Center on Antisemitism in Berlin, on the other hand, assessed the slogan in a report as a "desire to draw a line under the Nazi past."

 Discussions like these are perhaps a sign that there are many "cultures of remembrance" in Germany — not just one.